The Snowy Mountains, located in southern New South Wales, are an iconic Australian treasure, home to a diverse climate, history, fauna and flora.

 Rams Head North Mountain lies northeast of Mount Rams Head and south of Mount Kosciuszko.

-The Mount Kosciuszko Summit Walk is certainly a must-do for all Australians as well as all avid hikers.
-The 18km hike takes you to the summit of Mount Kosciuszko, the highest point in Australia and one of the seven summits.
+The Mount Kosciuszko Summit trek is certainly a must-do for all Australians as well as all avid hikers.
+This 18km hike takes you to the summit of Mount Kosciuszko, the highest point in Australia and one of the seven summits.

 The 4-hour hike is great for all ages and all ability levels.
 Throughout the hike you will be treated to incredible views of the Australian Alps and Bogong Peaks.
 Enjoy the beauty of the Snowy River as well as the unique alpine fauna and flora, like the wild flowers and snow gums.
 You will also see rock formations and ancient glacial lakes.